JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 date: 2025-05-12T13:20:21+01:00
 draft: false
 tags: ["Tinkering"]
-description: 'From ffmpeg CLIs to color grading LUTs.
-And AI generated audio for shorts.'
+description: 'From ffmpeg CLIs to color grading LUTs and ND Filters.
+With AI generated audio for shorts.'
 url: 'photo-video-tinkering'
 ---